-- a. [pervasive] const id ":=" expn
+- [pervasive] const id ":" typeDefn ":=" expn

-- b. [pervasive] const id ":" typeDefn ":="
+[pervasive] const id ":" typeDefn ":=" b.

+- с.

 - "(" manifestExpn {"," manifestExpn} ")"

+- [pervasive] const id ":=" stringLiteral d.

 A constantDeclaration gives a name to a value which is constant throughout the scope of the declaration.
 The value of a scalar constant can be manifest or nonmanifest.
-A manifest constant or expression is one whose value is known at compile-time.
-A nonmanifest constant or expression must be evaluated at runtime.
+A manifest expression is one whose value is known at compile-time (see "Manifest Expressions").
+A nonmanifest expression must be evaluated at run-time.
+Non-scalar values are always considered nonmanifest.